yjg30737/pyside-lang-comparison-graph/README.md

 ## Requirements
 * R, Go, Python, Rust, Julia - for the test
 * PySide6 - for graph GUI
-* num2words - for show number as sstrin
+* num2words - for show number as string name

 ## Usage
 * git clone ~